OnlineRBACFixing/OnlineRBACFixing/README.md

 # Parametric RBAC Maintenance via Max-SAT

-This web site contains the dataset and experimental results partially illustrated within the manuscript "Paramtric RBAC Maintenance via Max-SAT" which is currently under review to SACMAT Conference 2018.
+This web site contains the dataset and experimental results partially illustrated within the manuscript "Parametric RBAC Maintenance via Max-SAT" which is currently under review to SACMAT Conference 2018.

 # Datasets